-- 95% of primary PV patients have a mutation in the JAK2 gene (gain of function) → ↑ tyrosine kinase activity → erythropoietin-independent proliferation of the myeloid cell lines → ↑ blood cell mass (erythrocytosis, thrombocytosis, and granulocytosis) → hyperviscosity and slow blood flow → ↑ risk of thrombosis and poor oxygenation.
+- 98% of patients with polcythemia vera have a mutation in the JAK2 gene (gain of function) → ↑ tyrosine kinase activity → erythropoietin-independent proliferation of the myeloid cell lines → ↑ blood cell mass (erythrocytosis, thrombocytosis, and granulocytosis) → hyperviscosity and slow blood flow → ↑ risk of thrombosis and poor oxygenation.

 - Often asymptomatic (incidental finding on routine blood tests)

 - Nonspecific symptoms: fatigue, difficulty concentrating, insomnia

 - Hyperviscosity syndrome: triad of mucosal bleeding, neurological symptoms, and visual changes